 Open Mon-Sat 10am-5:30pm, Sun 11am-4pm.
 A really delightful place to get away from the city for a while.
 Located right next the Truckee River, Sierra Water Gardens may make you feel like you are in Japan, among the ponds, koi, water lillies, and orchards.
 And really delightful people.
 But you can also get custom made, high-quality fire pits and tiki torches made out of metal and ideal for the playa.

 1995 Dickerson Road – 775-391-0278 – map

 Open Mon-Fri noon-7pm, Sat noon-8pm, Sun noon-5pm.
 A relatively new collective of local artists, art spaces, and galleries, many of them inspired by Burning Man.
 If you have some spare time and want to check out some of the local avant garde, this is one of the best places to start.

 The only bike outfit in town primarily catered to burners.
 To rent a bike, please visit the website.
-However, if you wish to buy a new bike for the playa, or accessories at an unbeatable price, the burners of Black Rock Bicycles are teaming up with the Keystone Save Mart supermarket to sell bikes at the store for the week of Burning Man.
+However, you can buy one of their bikes at the Save Mart Supermarket in this hub.
 Look into the Save Mart listing above for further details.

 Kiwanis Bike Program

 Open 9am-9pm during Burning Man.
 Normally a bike program to benefit kids of all ages in-need in the community, the folks of the Kiwanis Bike Program also sell bikes at their shop and at the Save Mart Supermarket in this hub.
 See above listing for Save Mart, and get em while they last!